Company culture is changing

 2. Tame the Tech Talk

-Unfortunately, as we’re all plugged into our computers it’s all too easy to ping an email, send a skype or pop open a slack chat rather than actually talking to the colleagues sat opposite you.
+Unfortunately, as we’re all plugged into our computers it’s all too easy to ping an email, send a Skype or pop open a Slack chat rather than talking to the colleagues sitting opposite you.

 These tools have their uses within an open-plan office.
 Unfortunately, the default of using such systems is causing communication to be done through tech only.
 This reduces the buzz in the office.
 It can open up streams that could be used for negative conversations between particular individuals rather than the team as a whole.
 The consequence can leave the company vulnerable to growing negativity and gossip.